ghaiklor/kittik/doc/api/Cursor.md

 <a name="Color.isRgb"></a>

 ### Color.isRgb(rgb) ⇒ <code>Boolean</code>
-Check if provided color written in RGB representation.
+Check if provided color is written in RGB representation.

 **Kind**: static method of <code>[Color](#Color)</code>